Twelve killed in protests across Afghanistan

 Afghanistan wants NATO to put those responsible on public trial.

-In neighbouring U.S. ally Pakistan, about 400 members of a hardline Islamist group staged protests.
+In neighboring U.S. ally Pakistan, about 400 members of a hardline Islamist group staged protests.
 "If you burn the Koran, we will burn you," they shouted.

 To Afghanistan's west, Iranian cleric Ahmad Khatami said the U.S. had purposely burned the Korans.
 "These apologies are fake.
 The world should know that America is against Islam," he said in a speech broadcast live on state radio.